Publishing Policies

 Duties & Responsibilities of Editors

-- Publication Decisions: Editors decide which manuscripts to review and publish.
+• Publication Decisions: Editors decide which manuscripts to review and accept for publication.

 Duties & Responsibilities of Reviewers

-- Contribution: Reviews should aid in editorial decisions.
+• Contribution: Reviews should provide advice to support editorial decisions.